sjyk/dse-notes/1-organization/0-intro.md

 - Maintenance: When new data arrive, the analysis is often redone or modified.

 In your previous classes, the first three steps of this pipeline were largely taken for granted.
 You were given datasets that already appeared in ready-to-analyze formats (maybe up to small amounts of cleaning or transformation).
-This class will deep dive into some of the complex considerations that go into designing data infrastructure.

-## Data Governance
-Data governance is the overall management of the availability, usability, integrity and security of data used in an enterprise.
-Businesses benefit from data governance because it ensures data is consistent and trustworthy.
-Increasingly, these considerations are important in the design of data systems.
+In this unit, we are going zoom in on the storage layer and think about the different choices we have store data.
+Storage is sort of the key stone of this process.
+There are really only a handful of different design choices but those choices can greatly affect upstream and downstream processes.

 ## Readings
 Data Science Workflow: Overview and Challenges.
 Philip Guo.
 October 30, 2013